Anne Gorsuch Burford: Early legal and political career

 In 1980, Gorsuch served on President-elect Reagan's transition team as a member of his Advisory Committee on Intergovernmental Relations.
 Shortly after Reagan was inaugurated, Gorsuch was nominated as administrator of the EPA.
 The nomination was unanimously confirmed by the Senate three months later on May 5, 1981.

 EPA Administrator

 Gorsuch based her administration of the EPA on the New Federalism approach of downsizing federal agencies by delegating their functions and services to the individual states.
 She believed that the EPA was over-regulating business and that the agency was too large and not cost-effective.
 During her 22 months as agency head, she cut the budget of the EPA by 22%, reduced the number of cases filed against polluters, relaxed Clean Air Act regulations, and facilitated the spraying of restricted-use pesticides.
 She cut the total number of agency employees, and hired staff from the industries they were supposed to be regulating.
 Environmentalists contended that her policies were designed to placate polluters, and accused her of trying to dismantle the agency.
+It was reported in 1982 that the EPA was disregarding management of toxic landfills, citing costs.